Business programme

 So, what happens at the end of a subscription period?
 It often depends on the terms and what you've agreed.

 Some subscriptions are set to 'auto-renew'.
-In this case, your provider will contact you before the end of your contract term.
+In this case, your provider will contact you before the subscription is due to end.
 They’ll let you know the date and cost of the renewal and explain how to stop the renewal if you want to.

 Not all subscriptions automatically renew at the end of the contract.
 The providers may still get in touch, inviting you to renew.
-They'll give you details on how to do this.
-The process will be similar to when you first took out the subscription.
+They'll let you know how to do this – it’ll be similar to when you first took out the subscription.

 If you are midway through the term of your subscription, check your terms and conditions.
 There may be fees to pay if you cancel early.
 For some subscriptions, there may be an option to freeze or pause.
 This lets you to stop the service for a set period, instead of stopping it completely.
 You can choose how long you freeze or pause it.
 At the end of this time, you'll be expected to resume payments.